Skip to Main Content

 Concurrent Review

-Concurrent review is initiated at the time prior authorization is requested for an inpatient admission or on notification to the Health Net Medical Management Department that a member has been admitted (in the case of an urgent or emergency admission).
-Concurrent review includes an evaluation of:
+CCR is initiated upon notification to the Health Net Medical Management Department that a member has been admitted.
+CCR review includes an evaluation of:

 • Quality of care